med-aziz-sridi/Chart-generator/README.md

 - Fast CSV parsing and chart rendering
 - Modern, responsive UI (built with Material UI)
-- Supports large files (shows first 100 rows for performance)
+- Supports large files (option to show only the first 100 rows for performance)
-- Data table preview with option to show all rows
+- Data table preview with option to show all rows ( or the first 50 for performance)
+- resizable charts ( you can make your chart as big as you want )
 - Export charts as PDF
-- No backend required – all processing is in your browser

 ## Development